Cö Shu Nie: 2011–2017: Early years

-2018–present: Breakthrough and Pure
+2018–2021: Pure

 Following a period of independent releases, Cö shu Nie would achieve their major breakthrough in 2018, following both their signing to the Sony Music Entertainment Japan label and the addition of member Ryōsuke Fujita, who performed on drums.
-Cö shu Nie subsequently released their debut extended play Aurora, which was their first work to achieve significant commercial success, making it onto the charts of Oricon and Billboard Japan.
+Cö shu Nie released their debut extended play Aurora, which was their first work to achieve significant commercial success, making it onto the charts of Oricon and Billboard Japan.
 Following Aurora, the single "Asphyxia" was released, used as the first theme song for the anime series Tokyo Ghoul:re, which similarly earned positions on the Oricon charts and acclaim upon release.

 In 2019, Cö shu Nie announced that their debut album would be released, revealing itself to be titled Pure and featuring their previous single "Asphyxia".
 The album peaked at number 29 and 27 on the Oricon and Billboard Japan charts respectively, particularly due to the international reach with the singles "Zettai Zetsumei", used as the ending theme song of The Promised Neverland's first season, and "Bullet", included as the ending theme for Psycho-Pass 3.
 Pure was acclaimed by critics and audiences, who highlighted how its "sense of unpredictability goes a long way to making Pure an exhilarating listen."

 Cö shu Nie announced their self-titled Japan Tour, which sold-out tickets and was set for dates in 2020, however it was cancelled due to the COVID-19 pandemic.
 They began 2020 with the single "Flare", curated to inspire fans who were in quarantine resulted by the spread of Coronavirus.
 Their extended play, Litmus, was released thereafter to critical and commercial success, and includes "Flare" in addition.

 In 2021, they performed the song "Give It Back" for Jujutsu Kaisen, which finished 14th on the Oricon Charts.
 That same year, Fujita announced his exit from the band.
 Billboard Japan announced that the drama series Women's War: Bachelor Murder Case will feature the band's single, "undress me", which marks their first live action feature, and was released in 2021.
-Cö shu Nie will write the upcoming single "Phoenix Prayer", set to be sung by Eir Aoi, and perform "Sakura Burst", both featured in Code Geass: Lelouch of the Rebellion.

-Artistry
+2022–present: Flos Ex Machina and 7 Deadly Guilt

+In 2022, Cö shu Nie performed the song "Sakura Burst" for Code Geass: Lelouch of the Rebellion, and also wrote the Eir Aoi single "Phoenix Prayer" which was featured in the anime.
+Also in 2022, they released their second studio album Flos Ex Machina, which finished 54th on the Oricon Charts and 44th on Billboard Japan's Charts.
+The album features "Sakura Burst", as well as their previous hit songs "Red Strand", "Give It Back" and "undress me".
+The single "Yume wo Misete" was released in 2022.

+In 2024, Cö shu Nie performed their first solo concert in China.
+That same year, they announced a third studio album, later revealed to be titled 7 Deadly Guilt, which was released on September 11, 2024.
+No singles were released to promote the record.
+The album peaked at 43 on Oricon, but was the first of their albums to not appear on Billboard Japan.